Where is Jinja Island?

 Hang on a minute, it looks way bigger on Google Maps!

-That’s because Google assume that the mangrove forest that extends out to the west and south of Jinja Island is land.
+That’s because Google assumes that the mangrove forest that extends out to the southwest of Jinja Island is land.
 It’s not, it’s a dense mangrove forest!
-Don’t worry, it’s still a good size for an island.
+Don’t worry, Jinja is still a good size for an island.
 In fact, it is the biggest private island to be within 10km and in direct line-of-sight of Bocas Town.

 What activities are there on the island?

 Jinja Island is a chill-out destination, it’s all about disconnecting from the outside world for a few days.
 You can snorkel the reef, float in the bay, listen to music and drink cocktails on the hammocks.
 Dolphin Bay is just around the corner, and the island is ideally placed for quick, easy access to all the beaches and activities the Bocas Del Toro archipelago has to offer.

 If you’re feeling energetic you can try getting into a coconut with a machete or paddle a wooden kayak (a cayuco) around the island.